Traditionalism (Islam in Indonesia): History

 Islam in Indonesia was initially spread through merchant activity by Arab traders as well as proselytization by Sufi saints.
 These Sufi missionaries, along with Shafi'i maddhab they brought in, could flexibly accommodate local practices and traditions.
 Local beliefs or practices of Hindu or animist origins were incorporated and became part of the traditions such as saint veneration known as Ziyarat, honorific title of kyai, or pesantren as an educational institution.
 Ulama and kyais, mostly wealthy landowners of rural area, were authoritative figures in this system, and santri (students) learned Islam through taqlid (rote learning) and kitab kuning.
 Distinct characteristics of traditionalism are based on such syncretism and rural communal dynamics.

 From the late 19th to early 20th century, increasing numbers of Muslims have studied in the Middle East, where reformist thoughts such as Islamic modernism and Wahhabism were taking hold.
 These Muslims with reformist mindset, mostly highly educated urban dwellers, established the modernist organization Muhammadiyah in 1912, and advocated for purification of such traditions based on puritanical teachings derived from the Qur'an and Hadith alone.
 Local ulamas and kyais, threatened by such movements, have established Nahdlatul Ulama in East Java as a response (1929).
 Other notable traditionalist organizations included the Islamic Education Association (Perti) in West Sumatra (1930), and Nahdlatul Wathan in Lombok (1952).
+Among main Islamic political parties in Indonesia, only the United Development Party, the oldest of them, follows traditionalist Islam as an ideology.